display-buffer ¶The following basic action functions are defined in Emacs. Each of

 (see Preserving Window Sizes).
 The CDR of that entry must be a

-cons cell whose CAR, if non-nil
+cons cell whose CAR, if non-nil, means to preserve the width

 the height of the window.